KBALDE/kbalde/README.md

 My area of interest is augmented intelligence and synthetic data.
 I believe in the continuous development of smart machines to help humans in their daily tasks.
 I am a little skeptical about AGI.

-I work tirelessly to promote open and reproducible science, leading by example and openly publishing my work on GitHub and online blog platforms whenever I can.
+I work tirelessly to promote open and reproducible science, learning by doing and openly publishing my work on GitHub and online blog platforms whenever I can.